mags0ft/spamfilter/docs/contributing.md

 - **Do you have ideas for new features?** [Go here!](https://github.com/mags0ft/spamfilter/issues/new?template=feature_request.md)
 - **Found any bugs?** [Go here!](https://github.com/mags0ft/spamfilter/issues/new?template=bug_report.md)
 - **Do you want to disclose a security vulnerability?** [Click here.](https://github.com/mags0ft/spamfilter/security/advisories/new)
-- **Write your own code for the module?** Feel free to do so and please continue to read to the next section!
+- **Write your own code for the library?** Feel free to do so and please continue to read to the next section!

 ## Contribute own code

-You're always welcome to build new features, filters and options into the `spamfilter` module!
-We love to see what you got to contribute to the package.
+You're always welcome to build new features, filters and options into the `spamfilter` library!
+We love to see what you got to contribute to the library.

 To get started, please first make sure you have a working git, Python 3.9+ and pip installation.
 You can set up a dev environment like so: